Dream Interpretation Guide

 Dying to Live

-Every death dream is an invitation to transformation, a call to release what no longer serves you, and a promise that what dies will be reborn in new form.
+Every death dream presents an invitation to transformation, a call to release what no longer serves you, and a promise that what dies will be reborn in a new form.
 Nothing truly ends—it only transforms.
 The energy that animated what has died will flow into what is being born.

 You are not dying.
 You are evolving.
 The old you dissolves so the new you can emerge.
-This is not catastrophe—it’s metamorphosis.
+This is not catastrophe—it is metamorphosis.
 Trust the process.
-Honor what’s dying.
-Welcome what’s being born.
-And know that death in dreams is always, ultimately, about life—fuller, richer, more authentic life on the other side of transformation.
+Honor what is dying.
+Welcome what is being born.
+And understand that death in dreams is always, ultimately, about life—fuller, richer, and more authentic life awaits you on the other side of transformation.

 See What Your Soulmate Looks Like